 Aside from the annual meeting there are a few other meetings that you should probably record just to keep a record of the company’s history.
 Some things that might be recorded are new bank accounts, changing of the quantity or type of company stock, changes to bylaws, selection of agent for process, selection of corporate council and replacement of a corporate officer in the event a position is vacated.
 Basically any large decision that can affect the company as a whole should be considered for recording of minutes.

 These events are not required for an LLC but I would argue that some of them should be recorded anyway.
 It won’t hurt to have a company history of what happened, even if your history book is less formal than that of a corporation.
 None of the nitty gritty details need to be written out regarding these meetings anyway and all that is required is to present the facts in a high-level way.
 Meeting minutes shouldn’t take more than 15 minutes to record.

 Are the Record Keeping Requirements of a Corporation Really all that Arduous?

 From the original list of seven items there are really only two that constitute extra paperwork for corporations over an LLC, and both pertain to meeting minutes.
 As a small company those two items are not very daunting and serve to record a history of your company that you may one day be glad you have.
-Sure an LLC doesn’t have to do them, but probably should and it certainly won’t hurt should the time come when you have to prove your company is a separate entity than yourself.
+Sure an LLC doesn’t have to do them, but probably should and it certainly won’t hurt should the time come when you have to prove your company is a separate entity from yourself.

 My point to all this is that the record keeping requirements of a corporation for a small corp. are not really going to slow you down at all, so I wouldn’t even use it as a factor in making the decision between a corporation and an LLC.
 If an LLC is right for you then by all means choose it, just don’t make that choice on the basis of record keeping paperwork.